February 2, 2023

 Potted Lotus can be, and should be, divided and repotted this month.
 We recommend repotting every other year for most varieties.

-Warmer temperatures are waking up our fish, but we are resisting the temptation to feed while water temperatures are below 55-60 degrees F.
+If warmer temperatures are waking up our fish, resist the temptation to feed while water temperatures are below 55-60 degrees F.

 Adding new fish at this time is ok.